Help us improve your experience.

 cluster slot number = (node ID * maximum slots per node) + local slot number

-Table 1 shows the slot numbering, as well as the physical port and logical interface numbering, for both of the SRX Series Firewalls that become node 0 and node 1 of the chassis cluster after the cluster is formed.
+Table 1 shows the slot numbering, and the physical port and logical interface numbering, for both the Firewalls after they are formed into a chassis cluster as node 0 and node 1.

 Table 1: Chassis Cluster Slot Numbering and Physical Port and Logical Interface Naming